Making America Great Again

 Who wouldn't appreciate getting their car detailed?
 Small, American owned detail shops and car washes would love to sell you a gift certificate or a book of gift certificates.

-Are you one of those extravagant givers who think nothing of plonking down the Benjamins on a Chinese-made flat screen?
+Are you one of those extravagant givers who think nothing of plonking down the Benjamins on a foreign-made flat screen?
 Perhaps that grateful gift receiver would like his driveway sealed, or lawn mowed for the summer, or driveway plowed all winter, or games at the local golf course.

 There are a bazillion owner-run restaurants -- all offering gift certificates.
 And, if your intended isn't the fancy eatery sort, what about a half-dozen breakfasts at the local breakfast joint?
 Remember, folks --this isn't about big national chains -- this is about supporting your home town Americans with their financial lives on the line to keep their doors open.